 In a room full of 30 students, I was the only female.

 This situation was highly unlikely.
-I went to a school with a 5:1 ratio of female to men.
+I went to a school with a 5:1 ratio of male to female.
 But there I sat for the rest of the semester in Introduction to Preaching.

 It wasn’t even just the matter of me being the only female.
 That didn’t bother me too badly.
 But as I stood in the front of the room to teach the passage assigned to me, I received far more critique and criticism than anyone else in the course.
 My contributions to the class discussion were passively shrugged off by the rest of the students.
 I wasn’t overtly mistreated.
 I simply was not respected or taken seriously.